theOtherLuke/nordlynx-router/README.md

 if you don't have an ssh server installed (Debian allows you to select it at install):
 `$ apt install openssh-server`

-Allow login with password (unless you want to use keys, which you will need to figure that out yourself.
-Sorry) `$ nano /etc/ssh/sshd_config`

-Uncomment the line that say PermitLoginWith password and change it to say 'PermitLoginWithPassword yes'

 Test internet connetivity on host.